ibm-cloud-docs/watson-assistant/deploy-sms.md

 1. Enter your **Auth token** information.
 Click **Next** to go to Step 3 of your *SMS with IntelePeer* integration setup.

-1.  **Optional**: Enter the phone number that your Intelepeer account uses for SMS integration.
+1.  **Optional**: Enter the phone number that your IntelePeer account uses for SMS integration.
 The webhook URI is used to transfer messages, but if you add your phone number in this optional field, you can easily refer to it later.
 Click **Next** to go to Step 4 of your *SMS with IntelePeer* integration setup.

 1. Copy the value from the **Webhook URI** field.